 Don Poling is a fourth generation Alaskan, born in Sitka.
 He has lived in Haines for 20 years.
 His mother’s grandfather was in the Nome gold rush of 1900 and members of his family have been in Alaska ever since.
 He grew up in a series of Alaska Native villages where his parents were teachers.
 He is a graduate of Alaska Methodist University, with degrees in sociology/ anthropology and education.
 He has a MS degree in cross cultural education studies and a doctorate in instructional systems technology from Indiana University.
 In 2011 he compiled a book about an Alutiiq Aleut village where his parents taught school, titled “Chenega Diaries” which was published by a nonprofit cultural heritage foundation (Chenega Futures, Inc.).
 Don is currently working on a comprehensive history of his family in Alaska.

 Don and his wife, Dottie, worked as naturalist guides for the U.S. Forest Service on the Alaska Marine Highway system between 1999 and 2005 and has been giving presentations on Alaska cultural history topics for Elderhostel’s Road Scholar program since 2003.
 He began doing historical walking tours of Haines and Ft.
-Seward for Rainbow Glacier Adventure Tours in 2015.
+Seward for Rainbow Glacier Adventures in 2015.